billzhong/inbox.py/README.rst

 This is simplest SMTP server you'll ever see.

-And it's extremely fast.
-One instance easily handles 1000 emails/second.
+It's quite quick.
+One instance should handle over one thousand emails per second.

 Usage